 The typical military sign of the Ottoman Empire, known as "Arma" in Turkish, is formed by various (about 30) different elements all symbolizing something.
 This sign was used by the Ottoman infantry on the battalion banners.
 The sign was first used after Nizami-Jedid reforms, meaning "New Order" in Turkish, carried out by the sultan Selim III in the late eighteenth century.

 It is not the State Coat of Arms of the Ottoman Empire, as the Empire did not use any unlike the Europeans did.
-Here is its meaning:
+Here is the meaning of the Ottoman Military Sign:

 - Red flag on the right is the Turkish flag.